KanzNguyen/CS410-Adversarial-examples-detection-with-GA-ensemble/README.md

 On the **standard** setting (train and test on the same attack), adding the supervised detectors lifts detection across every attack, and the GA matches full stacking while using fewer detectors — on several attacks a 1-3 detector subset equals or beats all eight.

+On the **transfer** setting (train on FGSM, detect an unseen attack), the full stacking is the most consistent choice as it helps most on harder targets (e.g. SVHN DeepFool 73->89, CW-L2 68->86).

 <h3>Standard setting</h3>